- Teaching an old PHP application to talk Spanish, Chinese & Hebrew

-More on Zend_Soap_Autodiscover, PHP SOAP and encoding arrays of objects
+More on Zend_Soap_Autodiscover, PHP SOAP and encoding arrays of object

 Well, it turns out that my so-called solution to the Zend_Soap_Server / PHP SoapServer and the dreaded "objects within array encoded as SOAP-ENC:struct" problem was not 100% correct.